senzing-garage/knowledge-base/proposals/quickstart-grpc/use-senzings-truth-set-data.md

 # Use Senzing's Truth Set data

-In this demonstration, the Senzing Truth Set data will be added to the ephemeral Senzing database inside the running Docker container.
+In this demonstration,
+the Senzing Truth Set data will be added to the ephemeral Senzing database inside the running Docker container.

 ## Prerequisites

+The Senzing QuickStart using Python over gRPC requires the following prerequisites:

 1. [Run senzing/demo-quickstart Docker container]
 1. [Python 3]